OneCrazyCoder/MMOGamepadOverlay/README.md

 Here's some other technical details about combo layers:
 * They are specified by 2 or more layer names separated by '+' after the ``[Layer.`` prefix.
 * They are added as soon as all their base layers are active, and removed as soon as any of their base layers are removed.
 * They can not be directly referenced by name for commands like Add Layer because symbols like '+' are filtered out of command strings.
-However, they can be named in other layers' ``Include=`` and ``Parent=`` properties.
+However, they can be named in other layers' and ``Parent=`` property.
 * They have their own special layer ordering rule (see below).
-* For any layer that includes (with ``Include=``) the base layer of a combo layer, the combo layer will also treat that layer as a valid base.
-For example, if created ``[Layer.AltL2]/Include=L2`` along with above, the L2+R2 layer would be activated when both AltL2 and R2 are active, even if the base L2 layer is not.

-### Layer ordering
+### Layer ordering and the Priority= property

 As mentioned before, layers can be thought of as being stacked on top of each other in a specific order.
 This order determines what button assignments are active as well as other properties like Mouse and HUD. with higher layer properties and button assignments taking priority.
 The order of layers in the stack is thus very important for determining behavior of the overlay.

+While mostly based on factors like type of layer (normal added layer, held layer, or combo layer) and parenting, one additional sorting factor you can add is a ``Priority=#`` property for any layer, with a value from -100 to 100.
+If this property is not set, a layer has a default priority value of 0.

-Layers follow these rules when determining order, with each rule taking precedence over previous rules:
+Layers follow these rules when determining order:

-1. Added layers are placed on top of older layers of the same type
-2. Held Layers are remain on top of basic added layers
+* [Scheme] always exists as the lowest layer
-3. Combo Layers are directly on top of the top-most of all of their base layers, but no higher than that
+* Held Layers are placed on top of normal added layers (and all of their children and combo layers)
-4. Child layers are directly on top of their parent layer (and any preexisting children/grandchildren/etc of the same parent) but no higher than that.
+* Child layers are placed on top of their parent layer, regardless of the parent layer type, but below any layers that are not descended from that same parent
-5. [Scheme] always exists as the lowest layer
+* If 2 layers would have the same position after the above, then the layer with the higher ``Priority=`` property will be placed above any with a lower priority set, and below any with a higher priority set
+* If 2 layers still have the same position (same priority), then newly-added layers will be placed on top of older layers
+* Combo Layers act like a child layer, except they select the top-most of their base layers as their parent when it comes to ordering
+* Combo layers ignore the priority property and timing of being added, so in the case they would otherwise end up in the same position they will be sorted according to the relative order of their other (non-top-most) base layer(s).

 To demonstrate how these rules shake out, here's a potential layer order from top to bottom:

+      Combo Layer (B+E)
-      Combo (B+C)
+      Combo Layer (A+E)
-    Held LayerC
+    Held LayerE
-      Child of A
+      Child of D
-    Held LayerA
+    Held LayerD
-    LayerE
+    Added LayerC
-        Child of B+D Combo
+        Child of A+B Combo
-      Combo (B+D)
+      Combo Layer (A+B)
-    LayerD
+    Added LayerB
-      Child of B (2)
+      Child of A (Priority=2)
-      Child of B (1)
+      Child of A (Priority=1)
-    LayerB
+    Added LayerA
     [Scheme]

 ### "When Signal" commands